b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

+* Gupta, Sanjukta (1983).
+'The Changing Pattern of Pancharatra Initiation: A Case Study in the Reinterpretation of Ritual (pp. 69-91) in Kloppenborg, Ria (ed.)
+(1983). *Selected Studies on Ritual in the Indian Religions: Essays to D.J.
+Hoens*.
+Studies in the History of Religions: Supplement to Numen; Vol. XLV \[45], Selected Studies on Ritual in the Indian Religions edited by M. Heerma van Voss; E.J.
+Sharpe and R.J.Z.
+Werblowsky.
+Leiden, The Netherlands: E.J.
+Brill.
+ISBN 9004071296.

+**Purport:**<br>
+...

 * Gupta, Sanjukta (1989).
 'The Pancharatra Attitude to Mantra' (pp. 224-248) in Alper, Harvey P. (ed.)
 (1989). *Understanding Mantras*.
 SUNY Series in Religious Studies.
 Albany, New York, U.S.A.: State University of New York Press.
 ISBN 0887065988.
 Source: https://archive.org/details/alper-harvey-p.-ed.-1989.-understanding-mantras (accessed: Monday, September 30, 2024)

 **Purport:**<br>